14 reasons why anxiety sucks & strategies to cope.

 So what can you do?

-Do some gentle exercise: Even if you hate the gym, just go out for a gentle stroll to get some fresh air and get your body moving
+- Do some gentle exercise: Even if you hate the gym, go for a gentle stroll to get some fresh air and move your body.

-Eat healthier: Foods like refined sugar and junk food give you a boost of energy and then make you crash again.
-Aim for a healthier balance, to keep your body and mind stable
+- Eat healthier: Foods like refined sugar and junk food boost energy and then make you crash again.
+Aim for a healthier balance to keep your body and mind stable

-Sleep: Get a regular sleeping routine, avoid electronics before bed and aim for 6-8 hours of sleep per night.
-Sleep has a major impact of your health – affecting your mood, your energy levels and your body’s recovery
+- Sleep: Get a regular sleeping routine, avoid electronics before bed and aim for 6-8 hours of sleep per night.
+Sleep has a major impact on your health – affecting your mood, your energy levels and your body’s recovery

 9. Anxiety Sucks Because It’s Hard To Talk About